AdobeDocs/destination-sdk.en/help/docs-framework/documentation-instructions.md

 >[!IMPORTANT]
 >
 >* The content on this page is Adobe confidential information, please do not share outside of your company.
->* The Adobe Experience Platform Destination SDK is currently an alpha release.
+>* The Adobe Experience Platform Destination SDK is currently a beta release.
 The documentation and the functionality are subject to change.

 Welcome to Adobe Experience Platform, great to have you here!
 Documenting your destination is the final step before it can be set live in Adobe Experience Platform.